CodeReviewDAO/dxd_codereview/Reviews/327 - Casper C++ SDK/Alpha/README.md

 ## Overall Conclusion on Documentation

-In the reviewer's opinion, the project,  usage documentation and code-level documentation are sufficient.
+In the reviewer's opinion, the project usage and code-level documentation are sufficient.

 # Open Source Practices